INFERLab/12740/_posts/2019-08-15-get-started.md

 ## Step 5: Install Useful Packages
 - Open the terminal.
-- Type the following lines into the terminal. *Do not type the "$" sign, which denotes that you're typing something in the command line.*
+- Type the following lines into the terminal. *Do not type the "$" sign, which just denotes that you're typing something in the command line.*
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade
 $ sudo apt-get install python-rpi.gpio
 ```
 - Install other packages with `$ sudo apt-get install package_name`.
-For example, to install my favorite text editor, type:
+For example, to install my favorite text editor, use:
 ```
 $ sudo apt-get install vim
 ```